PoProstuWitold/homeserver/tunnels/README.md

    	ssh myAwesomeLinuxUsername@192.168.0.18
    	```

   	type password for your user nad congrats!
 You are connected via SSH!
+With SSH you can connect to your server **from LAN only**.

 ## 3. Docker & Docker Compose
 Setup Docker with Docker Compose and add your user to "docker" group.